MatchuPitchu/typescript-summary/Readme.md

   }
   ```

-- Type Casting: helps to tell TS that some value is of a specific type where TS is not able to detect it on his own, but I as a dev know it; use case: selecting DOM element because TS doesn't analyse html document -> so only knows often that's an HTMLElement, but not which exact type (f.e. an HTMLInputElement)
+- Type Casting: helps to tell TS that some value is of a specific type where TS is not able to detect it on his own, but I as a dev know it; use case: selecting DOM element because TS doesn't analyse html document -> so often TS only knows that's an HTMLElement, but not which exact type (e.g. HTMLInputElement)

-  - with "<" + ElementName + ">"
+  - with `<ElementTypeName>`

   ```TypeScript
   const userInputElement = <HTMLInputElement>document.getElementById('user-input')!;
   ```

-  - for React: "as" keyword to avoid clash to similar JSX syntax in React
+  - for React: "as" keyword to avoid clash with similar JSX syntax

   ```TypeScript
   const userInputElement = document.getElementById('user-input')! as HTMLInputElement;
   ```

-- Index Types with `[key: typeName]`: to have flexibility that I don't need to know in advance which property names I wanna use AND how many I will need;
+- Index Types with `[key: typeName]`: to have flexibility; I don't need to know in advance which property names I wanna use AND how many I will need;

   ```TypeScript
   interface ErrorContainer {